cherry003/Utilities/ReadMe.txt

        Debra321@hotmail.com

 How to use:
-These are modules that could be used in c++ projects.
+These are modules that could be used in c++ projects on Windows platform.

 Design purpose:
 When developing, developers usually need utilities to fast develop.